 Some VPN providers may have a relatively low number of users, allowing them to appear under Netflix's radar.
 They may also use alternative methods to cloak the fact that they are providing VPN services.

 No. Most VPNs have their own dedicated apps that do everything for you, and some offer Chrome and Firefox plugins for effortless switching between VPN and normal browsing.
-All the good VPN services offer extensive how-to advice and good technical support too.
+All the good VPN services offer extensive how-to advice and good technical support, too.

-What’s the best VPN for accessing Netflix?
+What’s the best VPN for accessing Netflix and Amazon Prime Video?

-Different people will have different criteria, so, for example, some VPN users are really keen on services that don’t record any of their visits while others couldn’t care less.
-But for most of us the main issue is going to be speed.
-Without a good, reliable data speed streaming video - especially when it’s HD or better - quickly becomes swearing video as the quality takes a nosedive or stutters or stops altogether.
+Different people will have different criteria.
+So, for example, some VPN users are really keen on services that don’t record any of their visits while others couldn’t care less.
+But for most of us, the main issue is going to be speed.
+Without a good, reliable data speed streaming video - especially when it’s HD or better - quickly becomes swearing video, as the quality takes a nosedive or stutters or stops altogether.